 The storage of fireworks is regulated by the Explosives Regulations 2014.
-To store fireworks at any time, you need to apply for an explosives storage licence.
+It's a criminal offence to store and/or sell fireworks without a licence.

 You'll also need to provide the following with your application:

-Please note, you should have insurance to cover the storage of explosives.
+Please note, you'll need insurance to cover the storage of explosives.

 You must also have a separate licence for every premises where you wish to store explosives or show fireworks for sale.

-The approval of a licence to store or sell fireworks is not automatic, and will depend upon the approval of the inspector who will contact you and carry out site visits.
+The approval of a licence to store or sell fireworks isn't automatic, and will depend on the approval of the inspector who carries out site visits.
 Any licence will be granted subject to the limits of the net explosive content (NEC) mentioned on the licence.
 The licence may also contain additional conditions.

 Licences only apply to the person and premises mentioned on the licence.
 If you want to change any details you must contact the council and apply for a variation or transfer of your licence as appropriate.